-The World Diamond Council is proud to welcome into the organization the following new members:
+The World Diamond Council is proud the welcome the following new members

 A. GUL KG

 Founded in 1967, A. Gul KG is a leading diamond wholesaler in Germany.
 Headquartered in Pforzheim, the city famous for its long association with the gold industry, it also operates an office at the Israel Diamond Exchange in Ramat Gan.

 Under the leadership of Eitan Gul, A.Gul KG has emphasized supply chain integrity as a core value in its relationship with its clients, and only trades verifiable responsibly sourced natural diamonds.
 In 2013 it became the first diamond wholesaler to be certified by the Responsible Jewellery Council (RJC), and since that date has been re-certified three times.

 A.Gul KG now becomes the first German diamond trading company to be accepted as a member of the World Diamond Council.